 '''

 AgendaSet( doit_mono_agenda ) {

 Prepare scattering data for DOIT calculation (Optimized method):

 DoitScatteringDataPrepare

 Alternative method (needs less memory):

-scat_data_array_monoCalc

-Set first guess field:

-doit_i_fieldSetClearsky
+scat_data_monoCalc

 Perform iterations: 1. scattering integral.
 2. RT calculations with

 fixed scattering integral field, 3. convergence test

-doit_i_fieldIterate

-Put solution into interface for clearsky calculation

-DoitCloudboxFieldPut
+cloudbox_field_monoIterate

 }

 '''

-The first method DoitScatteringDataPrepare reads the single scattering data and interpolates it on the requested frequency.
-It also performs the transformation from the scattering frame into the laboratory frame.
-Alternatively the method scat_data_array_monoCalc can be used.
+The first method DoitScatteringDataPrepare prepares the single scattering data for use in a DOIT scattering calculation.
+Namely, it interpolates the data on the requested frequency and performs the transformation from the scattering frame into the laboratory frame.
+Alternatively the method scat_data_monoCalc can be used.
 In this case only the frequency interpolation is done and the transformations are done later.
 The advantage is that this method needs less memory.
 For 1D calculation it is recommended to use DoitScatteringDataPrepare because it is much more efficient.